Language: EN

 We can create a class that implements IEnumerable<T> to define a custom collection.

-Here is an example of an Enumerable that generates a sequence of even numbers.
+Here we have an example of an Enumerable that generates a sequence of even numbers.

 public class Evens : IEnumerable<int>